Please read the Exploros Pre/Post Assessment (TIA) Administrator Guide

 Important Note: Most districts using Exploros Pre- and Post-Tests do so as part of participation in the Teacher Incentive Allotment (TIA) program.
 Reliable student growth data requires accurate and consistent implementation.
 Teachers must understand each step of the process and follow testing procedures closely.
 As an administrator, you play a key role in supporting and guiding them.

 Most of the time, there are no do-overs (depending on district policy), so it’s important to get it right the first time.
-Be sure to watch all of the videos in this article, and encourage teachers to watch all of the videos in the Using Pre- and Post-Tests in Exploros for Teachers article to be fully prepared.
+Be sure to read the guide and watch the videos in this article, and encourage teachers to read the teacher guide and watch all of the videos in the Using Pre- and Post-Tests in Exploros for Teachers article to be fully prepared.